You want smart political talk without the meltdowns?

 I like to talk to them, find out what exactly do you know about this guy.

-This is not the Republican party of yesterday.
+This is not the Republican Party of yesterday.

-This is this is sort of the Trump I think it's the Trump party in many respects.
+I think it's the Trumpan party in many respects.

-It's it's so extreme.
+It's so extreme.

-And if someone is supporting or voting for someone who is hurting members of my family, members of my community, our elderly, our children, gutting our government, firing people.
+And if someone is supporting or voting for someone who is hurting members of my family, members of my community, our elderly, our children, gutting our government, firing people, I do have a hard time being friends with that person.

-I I you can't reason with them.
+You can't reason with them.

-They voted for a woman that wanted taxpayer funded sex change operations and wide open borders and wanted to ban fracking and drilling.
+They voted for a woman that wanted taxpayer-funded sex change operations and wide open borders and wanted to ban fracking and drilling.

 Sonny House that actually went as far as to say people need to fight and die for their rights to oppose Trump.